Property Tax, Miami, FL

 Real estate professionals in the Miami area should understand the city’s annual property tax rates.
 Your knowledge of property taxes for Miami listings helps your clients make informed buying decisions.

-Property tax rates in Miami for 2025
+Property tax rates in Miami for 2025 fiscal year

 Miami, the seventh-largest city in the United States, is best known for its white sand beaches, aquatic adventures, and exciting nightlife.
 This south Florida city is a huge tourist destination, seeing over 20 million tourists annually.
-Locals, on the other hand, enjoy art and fashion, delicious cuisine, and no state income tax.
+Locals, on the other hand, enjoy art and fashion, delicious cuisine, and no state income tax

-If you’re living downtown, or what’s known as Miami DDA, the total millage for is 21.0833, which is a decrease of 2.93% since 2022.
+If you’re living downtown, or what’s known as Miami DDA, the total millage for is 20.3778, which is also a slight decrease since 2024.

 While Florida has no state income tax, Miami-Dade locals pay the highest property tax rates in the state.